SantiagoLopezDavid/Spotify-Revenue-and-Expenses-Analysis/README.md

 ## 🔎 Table of contents
 - Data Preparation and Data Cleaning.
-- Exploratory Analysis.
-- Visualization.
+- Exploratory Analysis and Visualization.
   - Key Insights and Recommedations.

 ## 📂 How to Use